 - Eating plenty of high fibre foods.
 Fibre, the roughage in plant foods, increases the bulk and softness of stools, making them easier to pass.
 It may be that a medicine that you are taking is causing bowel problems.
 Avoid relying on laxatives and use them only when needed.

 The above hints can be useful, if you have any concerns ask your doctor or continence advisor for help.
 For further information see:

-- Good Bladder Habits for Everyone Brochure - Department of Health and Ageing
+- Good Bladder Habits for Everyone Brochure - Department of Health

 - Call the National Continence Helpline on 1800 33 00 66